Data-Driven Convex Approach to Off-road Navigation via Linear Transfer Operators: Convex Formulation of Optimal off-Road Navigation

-We will use the notations $\bs^c_t(\bx)$, ${\mathbb U}_t^c$, and ${\mathbb P}_t^c$ to denotes the solution, the Koopman operator, and the P-F operator for the closed loop system (\ref{closed_sys}).
-The first results of this section allows us to write the obstacle avoidance constraints (\ref{problem_b}) in the integral form. \begin{lemma} For the dynamical system (\ref{closed_sys}), if then i.e., the amount of time system trajectories spend in the region $\bX_u$ starting from the positive measure set of initial condition corresponding to the initial set, $\bX_0$, with density $h_0(\bx)$ is equal to zero. \begin{proof} Proof by contradiction.
+The first result of this paper allows us to write the obstacle avoidance constraints (\ref{problem_b}) in the integral form. \begin{lemma} For the dynamical system (\ref{closed_sys}), if then i.e., the amount of time system trajectories spends in the region $\bX_u$ starting from the positive measure set of initial condition corresponding to the initial set, $\bX_0$, with density $h_0(\bx)$ is equal to zero. \begin{proof} Proof by contradiction.
 Assume (\ref{contra}) is not true, i.e., there exists some time $t_0$ for which

 Then using the continuity property of the Koopman semi-group, we know there exists a $\Delta$ such that